Group Sustainability Council

 Michael Sommer, former President of the Confederation of German Trade Unions (DGB)

-Michael Sommer is Deputy Chairman of the Friedrich-Ebert-Stiftung, member of the board of trustees of VolkswagenStiftung and former chairman of the Confederation of German Trade Unions (DGB).
+Michael Sommer is Deputy Chairman of the Friedrich-Ebert-Stiftung and former Chairman of the Confideration of German Trade Unions (DGB).

 Michael Sommer was born in Büderich (Germany) in 1952.
 He studied german and political sciences at Free University Berlin and holds a degree in political science.
 From 1980 to 1993, he was Trade Union Secretary in various positions at Deutsche Postgewerkschaft (German posts and telecommunications trade union) in Bremen and Frankfurt/Main.
 Afterwards, he was a member of the executive committee and deputy chairman of Deutsche Postgewerkschaft as well as deputy chairman of trade union Ver.di.
 From 2002 to 2014, Mr. Sommer was chairman of the German Confederation of Trade Unions (DGB) and – between 2010 and 2014 – president of the International Trade Union Confederation.